ruchi961/stable-diffusion-finetuining-pipeline/README.md

 ### **a.
 Float16 UNet and Text Encoders**

-* less prciison 16 than 32 and helps SDXL to fit comfortably within 16GB VRAM, precision lessening helps in VRAM usage reduction
+* less precison 16 than 32 and helps SDXL to fit comfortably within 16GB VRAM, precision lessening helps in VRAM usage reduction

 ### **b.
 Float32 VAE for Stability (with FP16 Latents)**